saisruthi-kovur/Advanced-Spatio-Temporal-Analysis-Visualization/README.md

-# Advanced Spatio-temporal Analysis & Visualization of Rainfall Dynamics in Washington State
+# Advanced Spatio-Temporal Analysis & Visualization of Rainfall Dynamics in Washington State

 ## Rainfall Dynamics in Washington State